Li Xiaopeng (gymnast): National team

 At 16, Li Xiaopeng became China's youngest world (team) gymnastics champion ever when he and his teammates won the men's team final at the 1997 Lausanne World Championships.
 At the same event, Li also received a silver medal for parallel bars, just second to his teammate Zhang Jingjin, and a bronze for floor exercise.

 At the 1999 Tianjin World Championships, Li was part of the Chinese team to become men's team champion.
 Individually, he won his first gold medal in vault.
-However, his failure in parallel bars left something to be desired, which pushed him to train harder for the Sydney Olympics.

-At the 2000 Sydney Olympic Games, Li and his teammates gave an outstanding performance, earning them the gold medal at the prestigious men's team event, a first for Chinese gymnasts.
+However, his failure in parallel bars left something to be desired, which pushed him to train harder for the 2000 Summer Olympics.
+At the Sydney Olympics, Li and his teammates gave an outstanding performance, earning them the gold medal at the prestigious men's team event, a first for Chinese gymnasts.
 Li also won an individual gold medal in parallel bars.

-At the 2003 Anaheim World Championships, Li Xiaopeng was the only person to win three gold medals, namely for men's team final, vault and parallel bars.
+At the 2003 Anaheim World Championships, Li was the only person to win three gold medals, namely for men's team final, vault and parallel bars.
 Thus he was voted as the 2003 World Gymnast of the Year.

 However, due to a severe foot injury, Li's performance at the 2004 Athens Olympic Games was unsatisfactory.
 China finished 5th at the men's team final, and Li could only get a bronze in parallel bars, after being undefeated in major competitions since 2000.
 He was the fourth athlete to compete in the vault event finals, but unfortunately shuffled during the initial sprint and fell on the first jump.

 Li had been suffering from a chronic ankle injury and had an operation in 2005.
 He rested for that whole year, refraining from participating in any competitions.

 In 2006, he made a successful comeback by winning a gold in parallel bars at the São Paulo World Cup Series Final.
-By then he had tied with his idol, China's gymnastic legend Li Ning, by winning a record of 14 world titles.
+By then, he had tied with his idol, China's gymnastic legend Li Ning, by winning a record of 14 world titles.

-In 2008, after suffering from toe injury, he came back and won titles for parallel bars at the two gymnastics World Cups, Cottbus and Tianjin.
+In 2008, after suffering from a toe injury, he came back and won titles for parallel bars at the two gymnastics World Cups, Cottbus and Tianjin.

 After winning two gold medals for men's team and parallel bars at the Beijing Olympics, he surpassed Li Ning by holding 16 world titles, more than any other gymnasts in China.
 He retired in late 2009.